LtShibby/reno-radar/RAILWAY_DEPLOYMENT.md

    ```

 ### **C. Deploy**
-1. Railway will automatically deploy from your `backend/railway.toml` config
+1. Railway will automatically deploy using the `railway.toml` and `nixpacks.toml` configs in the root directory
+2. These configs tell Railway to build and run from the `backend/` folder
-2. Wait for deployment to complete (2-3 minutes)
+3. Wait for deployment to complete (2-3 minutes)
-3. Copy your Railway app URL (something like `https://your-app-name.railway.app`)
+4. Copy your Railway app URL (something like `https://your-app-name.railway.app`)

 ---